+Review of Encroachment Permit Applications by District Engineer - Encroachment Permit Applications for minor landowner projects, as identified in this Subsection, shall be reviewed directly by the District Engineer without further Board of Trustee consideration.
+The District Engineer shall have the authority to either approve or deny the Encroachment Permit Application for the installation or repair of a siphon, a culvert crossing, a fence, or other minor type of activity anticipated to impact 1,000 square feet or less of area within the District Area of Jurisdiction.

+Review of Encroachment Permit Applications by District Board of Trustees - Encroachment Permits for work that is not identified above in Subsection b.1., shall be reviewed by the District Board of Trustees for approval or denial of the Encroachment Permit Application.

+Any appeal of the District Engineer’s decision on an Encroachment Permit shall be submitted to the District Board of Trustees for their consideration.
+The decision of the District Board of Trustees shall be final.

-Such approval and issuance shall be contingent upon the following conditions:
+Encroachment Permit approval and issuance shall be contingent upon the following conditions:

-The application for a permit and the permit shall be signed by either the landowner of record of the affected parcel, or landowner’s designated agent (i.e., tenant) who has produced a notarized letter from the landowner of record stating they have been duly authorized to apply for the permit where the encroachment is planned;
+The application for a permit and the permit shall be signed by either the landowner of record of the affected parcel, or landowner’s designated agent (i.e., tenant) who has produced an authentic letter signed by the landowner of record stating they have been duly authorized to apply for the permit where the Encroachment is planned;

-The Applicant must pay all application and permit fees, and shall agree to pay all out-of-pocket District expenses incurred by the District in reviewing the Application and supporting materials, overseeing installation or construction of the encroachment, and inspecting/approving the encroachment once completed;
+The Applicant must pay all application and permit fees as set by the District, which may include all out-of-pocket District expenses incurred by the District in reviewing the Application and supporting materials, overseeing installation or construction of the Encroachment, and inspecting/approving the Encroachment once completed;

-The Applicant agrees to assume all liability that may result from the Applicant’s encroachment, and agrees to hold the District harmless from all liability relating to said encroachment;
+The Applicant agrees to assume all liability that may result from the Applicant’s Encroachment, and agrees to hold the District harmless from all liability relating to said Encroachment;

-The Applicant agrees to assume all liability for any additional costs incurred by the District in working on or around the encroachment within in the District Area of Jurisdiction, and
+The Applicant agrees to assume all liability for any additional costs incurred by the District in working on or around the Encroachment within in the District Area of Jurisdiction, and

-The Applicant complies with any other condition which the Board or Committee of the Board in its discretion may from time to time deem appropriate.
+The Applicant complies with any other condition which the Board or District Engineer may deem appropriate.

-Issuance of encroachment permits is discretionary.
-The Board or District Engineer may refuse to issue any or all permits, and may from time to time modify these Regulations and/or standards for encroachments.
+Issuance of Encroachment Permits is discretionary.
+The District Board of Trustees or District Engineer may refuse to issue any or all permits and may from time to time modify these Regulations and/or standards for Encroachments.

 A permit, when issued, may be subsequently modified by action of the Board, upon a finding of necessity to do so.
 Such finding shall be based upon a recommendation from the District Engineer or other justification relating to levee integrity, flood protection, safety, or other proper District-related purpose.

-In addition to an encroachment permit issued by the District, the Applicant must also obtain approval from any other permitting agencies as required by law (such as the Reclamation Board, U.S. Army Corps of Engineers, the State Department of Fish and Wildlife, Department of Water Resources, Contra Costa County, etc.).
-Issuance of a permit by the District does not legal or proper any encroachment not otherwise in accordance with federal or state law, county ordinance, or any encroachment that poses a threat to public health or safety.
+In addition to an Encroachment Permit issued by the District, the Applicant must also obtain approval from any other permitting agencies as required by law (such as the Reclamation Board, U.S. Army Corps of Engineers, the State Department of Fish and Wildlife, Department of Water Resources, Contra Costa County, etc.).
+Issuance of a permit by the District does not legal or proper any Encroachment not otherwise in accordance with federal or state law, county ordinance, or any Encroachment that poses a threat to public health or safety.

 Section IX.
 Application for Encroachment Permit.

 Requests for “Application for Encroachment Permit” forms or inquiries about completing the forms should be directed to the District Office.
-Applicants are advised to contact the District Office regarding the general location, nature, and scope of a proposed encroachment prior to commencing surveys, studies, or preparation of drawings or plans, to ensure the proposed encroachment is not categorically prohibited and ineligible for a permit.
+Applicants are advised to contact the District Office regarding the general location, nature, and scope of a proposed Encroachment prior to commencing surveys, studies, or preparation of drawings or plans, to ensure the proposed Encroachment is not categorically prohibited and ineligible for a permit.